 a strong desire to do or to achieve something, typically requiring determination and hard work.

-How is it that ambitious people get stuff done?
-Let’s take a look at the steps they take to accomplish their goals.
+So, just how is it that ambitious people get stuff done?
+Let’s take a look at the steps they take to fulfill their dreams.

 We humans are creatures of comfort.
 It makes sense.
 In times of stress or anxiety, we want to be among the familiar.
 We want to feel safe, and we want to know what’s going to happen next so we can plan accordingly.

 Ambitious people throw comfort out of the window.
-They live outside their comfort zone because they know that that is where they challenge themselves to grow, learn, and try new things.
+They live outside their comfort zone because they know that in discomfort is where they challenge themselves to grow, learn, and try new things.

 If you think about it, you can associate ambitious people with children.
 Children are natural risk-takers.
 They climb trees without worrying if they’ll fall.
 They learn to skateboard, ride bikes, rollerblade without caring that they’ll fall and scrape their knees.
 As we grow into adults, we learn about failure and begin to hold ourselves back.
 Ambitious people learn to appreciate failure in a way that propels them forward, not holds them back.